jonaylor89/ush/docs/modulation.md

 ### Bit Error Rate (BER)

-The theoretical BER for coherent BFSK in AWGN is⁶:
+The theoretical BER for coherent BFSK in AWGN is

 ```
 BER = Q(√(Eb/N0))